ibmresilient/resilient-community-apps/fn_bmc_helix/data/pb_bmc_helix_create_incident_from_task.md

 `task`

 ### Description
-Create a new Incident in BMC Helix from a SOAR Incident Task
+Create a new Incident in BMC Helix from a SOAR case Task

 ---